davbree/friendly-kangaroo/content/about.md

     bulletpoints:
       - title: We love all the plants
         description: >-
-          Now THAT is true, but we love web development even more.
+          And we love web development even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We often craft live demos and open source these bad boys [on GitHub](https://github.com/snipcart).
 Matter of fact, this Planty